itscodenation/flw1-rps-20-21-starter/INSTRUCTIONS.md

 You are given Starter Code for this project which you must fork and clone into your own workspace.

 ### 1) Fork this repo to your own github account
-1. Click fork in the top righ corner of this page
+1. Click fork in the top right corner of this page

+### 2) Create your README.md file

-### 2) Clone this repo into your own Cloud9 account workspace
+### 3) Clone this repo into your own Cloud9 account workspace
 1. Copy the "clone URL" from this repo
 2. In your Cloud9 dashboard click on the green "Create New Workspace" button and select "Clone from URL"